mehkanik/bookshelf/README.md

 Deployment is a far ways down the road, but I intend for it to be as simple and streamlined as possible; that way the person setting it up can focus more on *using* the software rather than setting it up.

 You can see design concepts I have in mind over [yonder](https://github.com/mehkanik/bookshelf/wiki/Bookshelf%27s-Features).
+I also intend for there to be real-time collaboration amongst groups working together on various writing projects.